illdv/emailmuse-developers/README.md

 only when performing the previous paragraph!

-1. check DeveloperIdApp.p12 in root project
+1. check DeveloperIdApp.p12 in root project(for mac)
+2. check sertWin in root project(for windows)
-2. check setEnvVar.sh in root project
+3. check setEnvVar.sh in root project
-3. check build folder in root project
+4. check build folder in root project
-4. npm run release
+5. npm run release

 ##### Used commit message convention